Health Protection (Coronavirus, Restrictions) (Steps) (England) Regulations 2021: Business closures

 All businesses providing food or drink prepared on the premises for immediate consumption off the premises could open (in Step 1 they could open only if a supermarket, convenience store, newsagent, pharmacist/chemist or a petrol station).

 Restrictions on the service of food and drink

 Businesses providing food and drink for consumption on the premises could do so only in an outdoor area.
 Indoor areas had to remain closed, apart from toilets, baby changing rooms and breastfeeding rooms.
-All food and drink had to be consumed while the customer remains seated outdoors, although customers were allowed to go inside to order or to pay (although alcohol had to be ordered as well as served and consumed while the customer is seated outside).
+All food and drink had to be consumed while the customer remained seated outdoors, although customers were allowed to go inside to order or to pay (although alcohol had to be ordered as well as served and consumed while the customer was seated outside).

 Closure of holiday accommodation

 Some holiday accommodation could open in Step 2, specifically: